LOD-Onderwijsregistratie/LOD2XMI/documentation/readMe.md

 __Datamodel in Linked Data__

 To express a logical model the Linked Data languages  __OWL and SHACL__ (prefix owl: and sh: respectively) play an important part.
 OWL defines basic datatyping with classes and properties and possibly Description Logic, although we haven't ventured there yet.
 SHACL is a  language that expresses the same constraints as UML with so called shapes.
 It is crucial to explain that OWL-elements cannot have different versions.
-That would be an antipattern because then a modelchange can only be perform3d by changing datatriples.
-When modelelements change this will be expressed in a different version of a SHACL-shape.
+That would be an antipattern because then a modelchange can only be realized by migrating the linked data.
+So, when modelelements change this will be expressed in a different version of a SHACL-shape.
 Together, OWL and SHACL provide a full description of the logical model.

 __Canonical and specific datamodels__